uvnagendra/DE_Assignment/README.md

 - Install mochawesome, mochawesome-merge and mochawesome-report-generator for HTML report generation from VS code.

-### This branch consists of code to automate automationpractice.com and includes below scenarios.
+### This repo consists of code to automate automationpractice.com and includes below scenarios.

 **Acceptance Criteria**
 1. Navigate to http://automationpractice.com/index.php